Kobakat/NationalParkWebApp/README.md

 ![](./images/ParkwayScreenGrab.png)

-The National Parks is a website brought to you by people who know and love the outdoors and want to share the beauty that is the national park service in this country.
+Parkway is a website brought to you by people who know and love the outdoors and want to share the beauty that is the national park service in this country.

 _This website that has been created wouldn't have been possible without the wonderful people at the National Park Service (NPS) who have provided developers with a data filled API_